MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

    <!--todo: Needs new screenshot and verify if action names are being updated-->

-1. Select the **Run a flow built with Power Automate Desktop** action to open its inputs and outputs.
-The values of the two variables, **FileCount** and **FilePath**, were returned from Power Automate Desktop.
+1. Select the **Run a flow built with Power Automate for desktop** action to open its inputs and outputs.
+The values of the two variables, **FileCount** and **FilePath**, were returned from Power Automate.
 Similarly, any output variables may be used elsewhere in the flow.

    ![variables values.](media\design-flow\variables-values.png)